owulveryck/blog/content/post/onnx-go-in-april-2019.md

 ### Tests

-I learn TDD from my friends (thanks JDU) and I know that it's a design method more than a test method.
+I learn TDD from my friends (thanks [Jonathan](https://twitter.com/jducraft)) and I know that it's a design method more than a test method.
 I am not, by now, able to write my code in TDD, but driving the design by the test is, in my humble opinion, mandatory.
 This is what lead me to the current implementation which will keep on moving.